 How do you see the future of philosophy?

 I’m very optimistic about the future of philosophy.
-Back when I went to graduate school, philosophy was dominated by a relatively small number of figures working on a relatively limited of questions.
+Back when I went to graduate school, philosophy was dominated by a relatively small number of figures working on a relatively limited number of questions.
 That has all changed.
 Now we have a real profusion of different ideas and approaches.
 More and more, I see students coming up with new questions of their own, rather than working within a dialectic set up by more established figures.
 It's an exciting time to be in the field.

 Nowadays, what do you do to unwind?